EduardoZepeda/coffee-bytes-hugo/content/posts/software-architecture/swiss-tables/index.en.md

 ## The Hash Map Got a Swiss Army Knife Upgrade

-You've probably used hashmaps in the past, but the thing here is, you use it and you forget about the internals you limit your knowledge of hashmaps to getting and setting keys, you iterate over them probably, but that's all.
+You've probably used hashmaps in the past, you normally use them but ignore everything about the internals, you limit your knowledge of hashmaps to getting and setting keys, you iterate over them probably, but that's all.

 ``` javascript
 hashmap.get("key")